zohanny/flutter_practice/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is meant for flutter and github practicing, so once the real preojec repositories are created we are familiarized with GIT.

 A few resources to get you started if this is your first Flutter project: